meollan/Maven-Movies-SQL/README.md

 I’m eager to leverage my skills in project management and Lean Six Sigma to drive impactful results.

 Join me on my journey into Data Analytics and Business Intelligence!
+This is just only the first part that tackles the big 6 query and the case statement

-The training I have is in UDEMY lead by Maven with a title SQL for Data Analysis: Beginner MySQL Business Intelligence Part 1
+The training I have is in UDEMY lead by Maven with a title SQL for Data Analysis: Beginner MySQL Business Intelligence

 In this case our database includes
 16 related tables , containing information